Pastoralism: Mobility

-Information
+Environment knowledge

 Pastoralists have mental maps of the value of specific environments at different times of year.
 Pastoralists have an understanding of ecological processes and the environment.
 Information sharing is vital for creating knowledge through the networks of linked societies.

 Pastoralists produce food in the world's harshest environments, and pastoral production supports the livelihoods of rural populations on almost half of the world's land.
 Several hundred million people are pastoralists, mostly in Africa and Asia.
 ReliefWeb reported that "Several hundred million people practice pastoralism—the use of extensive grazing on rangelands for livestock production, in over 100 countries worldwide.
-The African Union estimated that Africa has about 268 million pastoralists—over a quarter of the total population—living on about 43 percent of the continent’s total land mass."
+The African Union estimated that Africa has about 268 million pastoralists—over a quarter of the total population—living on about 43 percent of the continent's total land mass."
 Pastoralists manage rangelands covering about a third of the Earth's terrestrial surface and are able to produce food where crop production is not possible.

 Pastoralism has been shown, "based on a review of many studies, to be between 2 and 10 times more productive per unit of land than the capital intensive alternatives that have been put forward".
 However, many of these benefits go unmeasured and are frequently squandered by policies and investments that seek to replace pastoralism with more capital intensive modes of production.
 They have traditionally suffered from poor understanding, marginalization and exclusion from dialogue.
 The Pastoralist Knowledge Hub, managed by the Food and Agriculture Organization of the UN serves as a knowledge repository on technical excellence on pastoralism as well as "a neutral forum for exchange and alliance building among pastoralists and stakeholders working on pastoralist issues".

-The Afar pastoralists in Ethiopia uses an indigenous communication method called dagu for information.
+The Afar people in Ethiopia use an indigenous communication method called dagu for information.
 This helps them in getting crucial information about climate and availability of pastures at various locations.

-Pastoralism and farm animal genetic resource
+Farm animal genetic resource

 There is a variation in genetic makeup of the farm animals driven mainly by natural and human based selection.
 For example, pastoralists in large parts of Sub Saharan Africa are preferring livestock breeds which are adapted to their environment and able to tolerate drought and diseases.
 However, in other animal production systems these breeds are discouraged and more productive exotic ones are favored.
 This situation could not be left unaddressed due to the changes in market preferences and climate all over the world, which could lead to changes in livestock diseases occurrence and decline forage quality and availability.
 Hence pastoralists can maintain farm animal genetic resources by conserving local livestock breeds.
 Generally conserving farm animal genetic resources under pastoralism is advantageous in terms of reliability and associated cost.

 Tragedy of the commons

 Hardin's Tragedy of the Commons (1968) described how common property resources, such as the land shared by pastoralists, eventually become overused and ruined.
-According to Hardin's paper, the pastoralist land use strategy suffered criticisms of being unstable and a cause of environmental degradation.
+According to Hardin's paper, the pastoralist land use strategy was unstable and a cause of environmental degradation.